Why Another Checklist?

 The TiF list was originally based on the 3rd edition Howard and Moore checklist, but the species list has been modified based on decisions by recognized authorities and publications in ornithological journals.
 The overall species list is now most similar to the IOC list.
 The IOC list has the advantage of quickly adopting recent changes in taxonomy.
 Now that they are expanding it to include subspecies and the other amenities of the Howard and Moore list, it has become my base reference.
 I have also made heavy use of the SACC and HBW projects.
 The SACC is to be particularly commended for their open revision process, which provides unparalleled information about why particular taxonomic changes were made.

 There are numerous other checklists available on the web.
-For ABA listers, the venerable Clements checklist is now available on the web, and is updated approximately annually.
-Those focusing on conservation issues may prefer the Bird Life International Checklist, also updated annually, and now being integrated with a new HBW checklist.
+For ABA listers, the venerable Clements checklist is now updated by Cornell, approximately annually.
+Those focusing on conservation issues may prefer the HBW / Bird Life International Checklist, which is also updated annually.

 Besides the world checklists, there are various other taxonomic resources available on the web.
 BirdForum's Bird Taxonomy and Nomenclature Forum discusses the latest taxonomic issues.
-Those interested in tracking lumps, splits, and other changes in bird taxonomy should take a look at Richard Klim's Holarctic Checklist.
-Although he only considers holarctic species, he does a great job of tracking all the changes.
 Don Roberson's Bird Families of the World has long followed the ongoing shake-up in bird families.

-I've found Alan Peterson's Zoonomen particularly helpful for sorting out the complexities of scientific names. the late John Penhallurick's World Bird Info also has a wealth of information about the history of scientific names, plus information on range, habitat, and sometimes photos.
-Finally, the Internet Bird Collection includes some of the text from HBW together with a wealth of photos and videos.
+I've found Alan Peterson's Zoonomen particularly helpful for sorting out the complexities of scientific names.
+Finally, Birds of the World includes some of the text from HBW together with a wealth of photos and videos.

 Acknowledgements